Sailing the Italian Adriatic coast: Complete guide

 What to do in Ravenna

-Ravenna, former capital of the Western Roman Empire, is a treasure trove of art and history.
+Ravenna, former capital of the Western Roman Empire, is a veritable treasure trove of art and history.
 Famous for its magnificent Byzantine mosaics, the city offers a journey back in time through its exceptional monuments, listed as a UNESCO World Heritage Site.

 In addition to its mosaics, Ravenna boasts a rich architectural heritage.
 Piazza del Popolo, with its elegant clock tower, is the heart of the city.
 The tomb of Dante Alighieri, who spent the last years of his life in Ravenna, is a place of pilgrimage for lovers of literature.